dluo96/gpu-programming/docs/sum_reduction.md

 | **Version 5:** unrolling the last warp by utilising SIMD (special case of SIMT) | 0.35            | 191.7                          | 59.9%                               |

 ### Version 1: Interleaved Addressing with Warp Divergence
-If threads within a warp execute in lockstep i.e. same instruction at the same time, what happens when there is warp divergence?

 ### Version 5: Unrolling the Last Warp